 A common difficulty for many new mothers, whether they breastfeed exclusively, pump exclusively, or do a mix of both, is sore nipples.
 There are many possible reasons for sore nipples, which means there are also many ways to prevent and soothe nipple soreness.

-Is Soreness Normal?
+What Soreness Is Normal?

 What Can Cause Nipple Soreness?